sweirich/challenge/debruijn/README.md

 Next, we show how to add type indices to the ASTs developed in the previous section to constrain the representation to only well-typed terms of STLC.
 None of the code changes in this part, just the types.

-- Part IIa: Optimized de Bruijn representations

-*Optional part, may be skipped*
+- Part IIa: Optimized de Bruijn representation  (*Optional part, may be skipped*)

 *Reference files:* [SubstTypedOpt](src/SubstTypedOpt.hs) and [SimpleTypedOpt](src/SimpleTypedOpt.hs).